ITT23/assignment-08-replication-top_idee/documentation.md

 *insert short summary here*

-## 2. Preparation

-For replicating the interaction technique in the paper we needed a few things:
+## 2. PreparationFor replicating the interaction technique in the paper we needed a few things:

 Hardware: